HalfOfTwoBiscuits/painter/README.md

 - On starting a level, display which number it is and how many are left to go.

 - Add a 'Test' shortcut in the editor to help you test levels as you create them.
+  - Add a 'Check Possible' button that tells you if the floor is possible to paint or not.

 - Aesthetic options when creating levels:
   - Add the ability to change the colour of the paint.